rottytooth/Babble/README.md

 - **Language**: ClojureScript
 - **Location**: `/ClojureExecutor/`
 - **Description**: ClojureScript-based execution engine compiled to JavaScript
-- **Features**:
-  - Functional programming utilities
-  - AST manipulation
-  - Browser-compatible JavaScript output

 > [!WARNING]
-> NOTE: If you make changes to the prgjs, you have to build the Client and then the Server!
+> NOTE: If you make changes to the pegjs, you have to do a full build

 ## Language Features